 In 2014 the Foundation matched a grant from the Chesapeake Bay Foundation to build a fence around the lower pond along with a new drinking water supply for the horses.
 This substantially reduced the pollution from bacteria going into the Chesapeake Bay Watershed.

-In 2020 the Foundation supported the maple sugaring operation by purchasing a reverse osmosis machine, which substantially reduced the amount of boiling and wood burning needed to convert the maple sap into syrup.
+In 2020 the Foundation supported the maple sugaring operation by purchasing a reverse osmosis machine, which reduced the amount time by 75% of boiling and wood burning needed to convert the maple sap into syrup.

 In 2021 the Foundation supported a soil amendment for the Timothy hay field, replenishing minerals that had leached from the soil during previous ownership.